 As we face intense competition in the mineral exploration and exploitation industry, there can be no assurance that we will be able to compete effectively with other companies.

-The mining industry, and the uranium and lithium mining sectors in particular, are very competitive.
+The mining industry, and the uranium and critical minerals sectors in particular, are very competitive.
 Our competition is from larger, established mining companies with greater liquidity, greater access to credit and other financial resources, newer or more efficient equipment, lower cost structures, more effective risk management policies and procedures and/or a greater ability than us to withstand losses.
 Our competitors may be able to respond more quickly to new laws or regulations or emerging technologies, or devote greater resources to the expansion or efficiency of their operations than we can.
 In addition, current and potential competitors may make strategic acquisitions or establish cooperative relationships among themselves or with third parties.
 Accordingly, it is possible that new competitors or alliances among current and new competitors may emerge and gain significant market share to our detriment.

 As a result of this competition, we may have to compete for financing and be unable to acquire financing on terms we consider acceptable.
 We may also have to compete with the other mining companies for the recruitment and retention of qualified managerial and technical employees.
-If we are unable to successfully compete for financing or for qualified employees or we may not be able to compete successfully against current and future competitors, and any failure to do so could have a material adverse effect on our business, financial condition, results of operations and future prospects as well as our exploration programs may be slowed down or suspended, which may cause us to cease operations as a company.
+We may not be unable to successfully compete for financing or for qualified employees or we may not be able to compete successfully against current and future competitors, and any failure to do so could have a material adverse effect on our business, financial condition, results of operations and future prospects as well as our exploration programs may be slowed down or suspended, which may cause us to cease operations as a company.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.